 Lateral Associate Candidates | Submit application >

 We welcome your participation.
-Please contact Kathryn J. Ball, at email@example.com, and Krystal Muñiz, at firstname.lastname@example.org prior to submitting any potential lateral associate candidates.
+Please contact Kathryn J. Ball, at firstname.lastname@example.org and Dana L. Casterlin, at email@example.com prior to submitting any potential lateral associate candidates.
 Unless otherwise stated or agreed to, Ballard Spahr will not accept unsolicited candidate submissions from outside agencies or search firms.

 A legal education doesn’t end in law school.
 It continues throughout a legal career, with flexible, engaging, and challenging growth opportunities that develop a Ballard-training lawyer.
 We offer all of the training resources lawyers need to advance their careers.
 Seminars build on the legal knowledge gained on the job, while hands-on workshops on a variety of subjects, such as depositions and negotiation, simulate real-life challenges to build practical legal skills.
 Professional skills training on topics such as executive presence, financial literacy, and business development help lawyers build a well-rounded profile and give them the tools needed to succeed in a rapidly-changing world.
 We also encourage our lawyers to devote time to pro bono matters, for billable hour credit, as another way to broaden their legal experience.